 Viewpoint Legacy

 The Viewpoint eDiscovery platform is a comprehensive solution for legal and compliance document review, combining advanced analytics with an intuitive user experience to support litigation, investigations, and regulatory workflows.
-The platform includes a modern web-based version and two legacy on-premise applications, Review and Processing, with the long-term goal of consolidating all functionality into the browser-based Web product.
-This transition is incremental, requiring careful planning to maintain user continuity.
+The platform includes a modern, web-based application alongside two legacy on-premise products, Review and Processing, with the long-term goal of consolidating all functionality into the browser-based Web platform.
+This transition is incremental and requires careful planning to maintain user continuity.

-Viewpoint Review (legacy), the most widely used product in the suite, was also the most outdated, presenting a significant usability and design gap compared to the web version.
-Users faced inconsistent workflows, outdated UI patterns, and limited accessibility compliance.
-The challenge was to modernize the interface, bridge the gap between legacy and Web platforms, and ensure a smooth user experience, all within the constraints of an older technology stack and limited development resources.
+Viewpoint Review, the most widely used product in the suite, is also the most outdated, presenting a significant usability and design gap compared to the Web experience.
+Users encountered inconsistent workflows, legacy UI patterns, and limited accessibility compliance.
+The challenge was to modernize the interface, bridge the gap between the on-premise and Web platforms, and improve usability,while working within the constraints of an aging technology stack and limited development resources.

 -